penguinite/onbox/CONTRIBUTE.md

 ## Subprojects

-Despite what it looks like, pothole isn't *just* one project.
-It's more like three different projects stored in a single repository.
+Despite what it looks like, pothole doesn't just consist of *one* component.
+It's more like three different components in a single repository.
 Why store it all in one?
 Well for one, it makes it easy to contribute, instead of having to coordinate a change in 3 different repositories, we only have to coordinate it in a single one.

-In the future though, it might be worth it to split this into three different repositories.
+The primary reason though is for testing purposes.
+Splitting Pothole into three components makes it easier to test each one, fx. testing the database logic is different from testing the API.

-Here is a list of the different "projects" going on in this repository
+So, to help you out, here is a list of the different "projects" going on in this repository

 ### Pothole

 This is what you would run on a server to turn it into a social media site.
 The source for it is stored in `pothole.nim` and any extra modules are stored in the `pothole/` folder.

+In terms of code, it mostly contains the code for the web routes and API entities, there's not much else.

 ### Potholectl

 Potholectl is a program designed to make maintaining Pothole servers easy and efficient.
 The source for it is stored in `potholectl.nim` and any extra modules (for extra functionalities, subsystems and help prompts) are stored in the `potholectl/` folder.

+In the past, it used an archaic and cursed system for parsing commands.
+Now it uses cligen, so, contributing should be as simple as making a procedure and dispatching it.

 ### Quark

-Quark is, at its most basic level, a framework for storing, retrieving and processing Users, Posts and Activities.
+Quark is, at its most basic level, a framework for storing, retrieving and processing data.
 Unlike the other two projects, it's not a binary, it's a library and so the source code for it is stored in the `quark/` folder.

-In general, we try to make Quark as independent as possible.
-Since the split, nearly all Pothole-specific functionality has been moved into pothole or potholectl.
-This does mean you can use Quark to build your own social media server if you'd like, but the documentation for Quark is practically non-existent.
-This is something I hope to address in the future.

-In its current state, Quark incorporates **a lot** of Pothole-specific features such as apps, oauth tokens, session and so on.
-In the future, Quark will be re-written to *only* contain processing code for Users, Activities and Posts.
-I just need to figure out a way to extend the database layer on another project without a lot of complexity.
-(And I also need to read through Quark's code as it has accumulated a lot of strange and confusing stuff.
+Quark contains functions for lots of Pothole-specific functionality (such as for dealing with session tokens, oauth) as well as general-purpose users, posts and activities.

+If you wanted to make your own Pothole-based server, you could use Quark as a base but the issue is that the documentation is crappy, I hope to fix this issue in the future but I don't have time for it.

 ## Style guide